mvaragnat/botkit/readme-studio.md

 This function will call `stop()` on any active conversations with the specified user.
 This is useful in `before` hooks with scripts containing questions or sections of code with `convo.ask()` functions, avoiding doubling the question.

-Note: conversations ended this way will call their `conversationEnded` listeners, and Botkit Studio scripts will call their `after` hooks.
+Note: conversations ended this way will call their `end` listeners, and Botkit Studio scripts will call their `after` hooks.
 These functions should check the status of the conversation object, `endConversationsWithUser` will use the status `Interrupted`.

 ```
   controller.studio.before('my_script', function (convo, next) {